CatchmentSci/livox-poc-article/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

 <p align="justify">
 This project seeks to develop a workflow for ingesting data acquired by Livox Mid-40 LiDAR systems for automated acquisition of 3D topographic data which can be used to determine geomorphic change.
-This repository is split into three sections, namely: i) code used to generate figures present within the research article "An evaluation of low-cost terrestrial LiDAR sensors for assessing geomorphic change"; ii) code used to interface with the Livox Mid-40 LiDAR sensors using a Latte Panda operating in Windows and; iii) code used to process the raw data acquired by the Livox sensors.
+This repository is split into three sections, namely: i) code used to generate figures present within the research article "An evaluation of low-cost terrestrial LiDAR sensors for assessing geomorphic change"; ii) code used to interface with the Livox Mid-40 LiDAR sensors using a Fitlet 2 operating in Windows and; iii) code used to process the raw data acquired by the Livox sensors.
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)